If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 Q: Which of the current Tumbleweed ports would meet criteria for being promoted main architecture?

 A: as of 2020/06, our openQA.openSUSE.org tests x86_64 (142 tests passing) AArch64 (81 tests passing), PowerPC (32 tests passing) and s390x (0 tests passing).
 That makes AArch64 the most appropriate candidate so far in this aspect.

 Note: reference https://en.opensuse.org/openSUSE:Submitting_bug_reports rather than just the bugzilla url, wiki page has lot more information. https://bugs.opensuse.org can be used as shorthand.

-Q: Does a primary architecture have to care about all the packages or are packages outside a 'core' set best effort ?
+Q: Does a main architecture have to care about all the packages or are packages outside a 'core' set best effort ?

 There is no hard guidelines on this established in the community as of today.
 However common practices focus more on the "core" package set (on x86_64 this is defined by the DVD media set) than on leaf packages.
-Primary Architectures can define this 'core' package set differently.
+Main Architectures are defining this 'core' package set.

-Any primary architecture has to strive for a growing set of passing openQA tests that the distribution considers relevant to pass continuously.
+Any main architecture has to strive for a growing set of passing openQA tests that the distribution considers relevant to pass continuously.